 Strategic Drink Pricing

 A big part of pour cost is how much you’re selling drinks for.
 That leaves one half of the pour cost equation under your direct and immediate control.
-You’re the one who sets the price of your drinks.
+You’re the one in charge of alcohol pricing.

 Let’s look at two ways bars can improve their drink pricing strategies to chip away at pour cost.
 The first is pricing based on pour cost, and the second is knowing when to adjust drink prices.